department-of-general-services/priority-vendor-aging-report/README.md

 ## About this Project

-The Priority Vendor Aging Report is a weekly report that allows the DGS Fiscal team to track the status of the overdue invoices submitted by the agency's highest priority vendors.
-This project seeks to automate the process of updating that report with information aggregated from each of the systems that an invoice passes through during the requisition and fulfillment workflow.
+DGS Fiscal Automations is a series of Extract, Transform, and Load (ETL) workflows that aggregates the data the DGS Fiscal team needs to report on the status of vendor contracts and invoices.
+This repository centralizes the code for those workflows and simplifies the process of executing them by exposing a CLI entry point for each ETL process.

 ### Made With

 - **Project Dependencies**
   - [O365](https://github.com/O365/python-o365) - A third party package for managing calls to the Microsoft Graph API